Protolus/protolus/README.md

 One thing to note: This data layer is designed to discourage both streaming data sets and joins.
 If you need these features or you find this level of indirection uncomfortable you should probably manipulate the DB directly and skip the whole data layer (or even better, interface with an API).

-Other Datasource specific features (for example MapReduce under mongo) must be accessed from the DB driver directly which may be accessed directly:
+Other Datasource specific features (for example MapReduce under mongo) must be accessed from the DB driver which may be accessed directly:

     Datasource::get('myAwesomeDatasource').connection;